Skip to Content

 Add To Cart

 • Conservation planning happens at multiple scales from site-specific to transcontinental.
 While all conservation actions on the ground must eventually be applied at the site scale, the “landscape-scale” has been recommended for decades as a suitable scale for planning.
 The landscape scale brings in ecological and socioeconomic context to inform decisions by understanding ecological connections and flows, population-level information about species, human stressors affecting sites but originating outside of them, and policy.
-This course will explore the key concepts and some tricky challenges of conducting conservation planning at the landscape scale, including how site-scale implementing actions can flow from a landscape-scale plan.
+This course will explore the key concepts and challenges of conducting conservation planning at the landscape scale, including how site-scale implementing actions can flow from a landscape-scale plan.
 The course will draw on the Conservation Standards and other frameworks but will address the multi-disciplinary needs and tools of landscape planning including spatial analyses and optimization, incorporating socioeconomic factors and community input, the importance of partners, and how to sustain what must be a dynamic effort into the future.
 Eight guest instructors from multiple organizations around the world will augment the course with their specific expertise and experience.

-• See TOPICS & LEARNING OUTCOMES below for the details about guest lecturers each week!
+See TOPICS & LEARNING OUTCOMES below for the details about guest lecturers each week!

 • Module 1: Introduction to Landscape-Scale Conservation Planning and Key Planning Frameworks (March 4th)